Research data services

 The University Libraries offer data management education, consultation, and services for individuals, lab groups, departments, and courses.

-The National Institutes of Health (NIH) Data Management and Sharing (DMS) policy took effect Jan.
-25, 2023.
-All research proposals generating scientific data are required to have a data management and sharing plan.
+The National Institutes of Health (NIH) is updating its Data Management and Sharing (DMS) Plan to shorten and harmonize with the Genomic Data Sharing plan, effective May 25, 2026.
+All research proposals generating scientific data are required to have a DMS Plan and continue to follow the 2023 DMS Policy.

 Education